 In addition to our key marketed products discussed above, we earn manufacturing and/or royalty revenues on the net sales of a diversified portfolio of products marketed by our partners.
 We expect these revenues, taken together, to decrease in the future due to existing and expected competition from generic manufacturers and the termination of manufacturing services at our Athlone, Ireland manufacturing facility for certain products that are expected to no longer be economically practicable to produce.
-Please see "Results of Operations" elsewhere in this Directors' Report for a more detailed discussion of current and expected future revenue contributions from such products and our Athlone restructuring plan.
+Please see "Management's Discussion and Analysis of Financial Condition and Results of Operations" elsewhere in this Annual Report for a more detailed discussion of current and expected future revenue contributions from such products and our Athlone restructuring plan.